-This concept involves two aspects.
+This concept encompasses two primary dimensions:

 What You Should Learn The 4 Parts Harmony

 Let’s go back in history!
 The 17th, 18th and 19th century was when the four parts harmony became a conventionally used notion in music theory.
 While Chord progression for 2,3,5,6 and even seven voices exist, four parts harmony is the most popular one practised even today!

 - When the concept of tonal music (major and minor keys) became popular, so did the idea of four parts harmony.
 The two go well with each other and complement one another as both involve four parts or voices.